 - Artistic Impression Score

 The artistic impression score accounts for 40% of the final score.
-Here judges consider the choreography and creativity, music interpretation and manner of presentation.
+Artistic Impression will focus on the variety and creativity in the choreography, music interpretation and manner of presentation.

 - Difficulty Score